-In addition, Lethenstrom analyzes companies for the Trillium ESG Global Equity Fund, a mutual fund which has been around since 1999.
-Originally known as the Portfolio 21 Global Equity Fund, it was purchased by Trillium.
-That fund has 27 environmental criteria against which companies are evaluated-and they are broad in nature, including issues
+In addition, Lethenstrom analyzes companies for the ESG Global Equity Fund, a mutual fund which has been around since 1999.
+It was initially an incarnation of the Portfolio Global 2021 Equity Fund and was purchased by Trillium.
+That fund has 27 environmental criteria against which companies are evaluated - and they are broad in nature, including issues such as raw material supply chain, leadership at the firm, factory improvements, and other issues.